Hong Kong Protesters Demand Full Withdrawal, Police Probe

 Steve Lee, a 27-year-old architect, says there are differing views on where the movement will go from here.
 “Many people say we need to escalate actions, but actually I disagree,” he tells TIME.
 “I’m hopeful that coming out and showing up every weekend will eventually result in change.”

-— With reporting by Aria Hangyu Chen and Kamakshi Ayyar / Hong Kong
+— With reporting by Aria Hangyu Chen, Abhishyant Kidangoor and Kamakshi Ayyar / Hong Kong